 As we suggested, most mortgage lenders will accept a mortgage deposit gift letter, so provided you and the donor have the funds needed for the total mortgage deposit, your mortgage application should be successful provided you meet the rest of the lender’s criteria.

-How to write a gifted deposit letter
+How to write a gifted deposit letter for mortgages

 The person giving the gift should prepare the letter for the mortgage lender.
 It needs to be signed and dated by them and it should also be signed by a witness.

-The letter should contain the following information.
+The gift letter should contain the following information.

 Name of the donor, the donor’s relationship to the home buyer, and property address